KhiopsML/khiops-doc/docs/tutorials/introduction.md

 Welcome to the practical guide to using Khiops.
 Whether you are exploring its capabilities for the first time or preparing for industrial-scale deployments, this section will help you understand **how Khiops streamlines and enhances your data science workflows**.

-Unlike traditional machine learning libraries, Khiops is built on **a unique formalism and advanced automation capabilities** that fundamentally reshape the data science process.
-By automating tedious, repetitive and technically complex steps, Khiops allows users to **focus on the core objectives of data science**: understanding their data and solving meaningful business problems.
+Unlike traditional machine learning libraries, Khiops is built on a unique formalism that inherently **reduces or eliminates traditional preprocessing tasks**, avoiding exhaustive brute-force automation.
+This allows users to skip tedious, repetitive, and technically complex steps and instead **focus on understanding their data and solving meaningful business problems**.

 At the same time, this singular approach may feel unfamiliar to those accustomed to standard tools and libraries.
 This section provides a comprehensive introduction to Khiops, enabling you to make the most of its strengths and integrate it into your projects with confidence.